oroinc/documentation/user_guide/system_entities_opportunities.rst

 Create Opportunities
 """"""""""""""""""""

-Click :kbd:`Create Opportunity` button to manually input the details of the Opportunity instance.
+Click :guilabel:`Create Opportunity` button to manually input the details of the Opportunity instance.
 The form specified for the Channel's Opportunity instances will appear.

 .. hint::